perun-network/bbs-plus-threshold-wallet/README.md

 # Go BBS+ Threshold Signature

 ## Description
-This repo serves as the Go implementation for the BBS+ Threshold Signature Algorithm, as discussed in the paper [Non-Interactive Threshold BBS+ From Pseudorandom Correlations](https://eprint.iacr.org/2023/1076.pdf) (Faust, Sebastian, et al., 2023).
+This repository serves as the Go implementation for the BBS+ Threshold Signature Algorithm, as discussed in the paper [Non-Interactive Threshold BBS+ From Pseudorandom Correlations](https://eprint.iacr.org/2023/1076.pdf) (Faust et al., 2023).

-The Rust implementation is also available and is the predecessor to this implementation.
-[LINK](https://hessenbox.tu-darmstadt.de/dl/fiEEnH9zJezsDorYTsBke7XT/.dir)
+This repository includes two components of a BBS+ Threshold signature generation protocol.
+Firstly, the precomputation phase, which is the distribution and generation of precomputed shares.
+Secondly, the online phase, which uses the aforementioned precomputed shares to generate and verify BBS+ signatures.

+The online phase of the signing protocol is based on the Rust implementation [here](https://hessenbox.tu-darmstadt.de/dl/fiEEnH9zJezsDorYTsBke7XT/.dir).
+The offline phase is based on [this](https://github.com/leandro-ro/Threshold-BBS-Plus-PCG) implementation and is being integrated into this repository with the permission of the original author.

 ## Structure
 **fhks_bbs_plus** defines the cryptographic material for the BBS+ Threshold Signature.